I launched a podcast in 2013. I hit 75 episodes and 141 five-star reviews. I still quit.

 When I started over this year, I did one thing different.
 Before I wrote a word, I picked one human.

-A career marketer, 35 to 45.
-Probably male, probably a dad.
+A guy in his mid-40s with a couple decades of real career experience.
+Has a kid, a mortgage, and a gym membership he uses twice a month.
 Sole breadwinner.
-Good at his job for fifteen years.
-Has the kid, the mortgage, the gym membership he uses twice a month.
+Good at his job.
 Two or three hours a day to spare.
 Usually at 5 AM before the house wakes up, or 10 PM after it goes to sleep.

-He’s tired.
+He is tired.
 Not the cartoon burnout kind.
 The quiet kind.
 Where the work still gets done but nothing feels like his anymore.
-He’s watched AI chew through things he used to charge for.
-He’s scared about what the next five years look like.
-He doesn’t want to quit his job tomorrow.
-He wants to build something that’s his on the side, before he has to.
+He has watched AI chew through things he used to charge for.
+He is scared about what the next five years look like.
+He does not want to quit his job tomorrow.
+He wants to build something that is his on the side, before he has to.

 I used Claude to pressure test the niche before I committed.
 Fed it the rough idea and asked it to poke holes.
 Asked it to map the audience’s daily worries.
 Asked it to find where this person was already gathering online, which podcasts he listened to, which newsletters he opened.

-The tool didn’t pick the niche for me.
+The tool did not pick the niche for me.
 It made me defend mine out loud until the weak spots fell off.
 Every time Claude asked “why this person and not a broader group,” I had to answer.
-Half my answers didn’t survive.
+Half my answers did not survive.

 By the end I could describe my reader in one paragraph without stumbling.
 I could name three problems he had that week.
 I could name the podcast he probably listened to on his drive.

-Here’s the test.
+Here is the test.
 Write down the human.
 One person.
 Describe the part of their day where your content would help.
-If you can’t do that in one paragraph, the niche is still too wide.
+If you cannot do that in one paragraph, the niche is still too wide.

 The 2013 me could not have passed that test.
-The 2026 me barely can.
-That’s the bar.
+The 2026 me can.
+That is the difference.

-I’m not claiming I’ve got it right now.
+I am not claiming I have got it right now.

-But “career marketers over 40 who want to use AI to build something of their own” is specific enough to write a post to.
+But “men in their mid-40s with full-time jobs who want to use AI to build something of their own without burning out” is specific enough to write a post to.
 More than I could ever say for “entrepreneurs.”

-If you want the bigger picture of what I’m doing here, the manifesto post is where this series starts.
+If you want the bigger picture of what I am doing here, the manifesto post is where this series starts.
 Read the manifesto.

 The build log.